! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

+A Family Focused Legal Solutions divorce attorney will guide you through the custody process.
 For a more detailed explanation of New Jersey custody matters, please visit our Child Custody page.

 One of the biggest questions you may have when contemplating a divorce is how much support you may have to pay, or be eligible to receive.
 When going through a divorce, the income you had to maintain one household must now be utilized to maintain two households, which can be a difficult transition.